When do drivers have to stop for tire checks?

 What is a roadside inspection?

-Roadside inspections are conducted at weigh stations, portable scales, and a variety of other roadside locations, using the Commercial Motor Vehicle Safety Alliance (CVSA) inspection standards and referencing the FMCSRs to verify the current safety condition of vehicles and drivers.
+Roadside inspections are conducted at weigh stations, portable scales, and a variety of other roadside locations, using the Commercial Vehicle Safety Alliance (CVSA) inspection standards and referencing the FMCSRs to verify the current safety condition of vehicles and drivers.

 What must a driver do with a roadside inspection report?